 You can also enroll your child in online or in-person acting classes.
 There are a variety of online acting courses to choose from—including free options.
 If your child is interested, they can also audition for parts in plays via local theaters, community centers, and schools.

 Movie making may have meant one thing years ago, but today, the opportunity is out there for anyone to try and create a special effects blockbuster thanks to the many available tools - like Adobe Character Animator, Premiere, After Effects, and more - or, to create a simple yet entertaining stop-motion movie from an iPhone.

 Knowledge of these cutting-edge programs gives kids the tools they need to become the next YouTube or TikTok star!
 And with the right expert mentorship and guidance, they can leverage the power of these popular platforms to share (and maybe even monetize) their ideas with a wide audience.

 Filming and producing videos allows kids an outlet for self-expression as they carve out their path from imaginer to storyteller.

 Drawing & Animation

-Like most activities, they can be fun at the entry-level, but can be fun and more at the advanced levels that follow.
+Like most activities, drawing and animation can be fun at the entry-level, but can be even more beneficial at the advanced levels that follow.
 The same goes for video games (and yes, video games can be good for kids), where kids can have some good entertainment just by playing them, but can take things to new heights in terms of conceptualizing their own games, or even learning how to develop.